See what's streaming in February

 What's new on Netflix, Amazon Prime, Hulu in February

-"The Tick" (Second half of Season 1): Fans have been all over this reboot about an affable superhero and his accountant sidekick, based on a comic book of the same name.
+"The Tick": (Second half of Season 1): Fans have been all over this reboot about an affable superhero and his accountant sidekick, based on a comic book of the same name.
 (Amazon Prime)

 What's new on Netflix, Amazon Prime, Hulu in February